agudu50/Currency-Converter/README.md

 📂 Project Status

 This README is used as a task tracker.
 Tasks will be checked off ([x]) as they are completed.

 ✅ Setup & Configuration

-- [x] Create React project with Vite
+ Create React project with Vite

-- [x] Install and configure Tailwind CSS
+ Install and configure Tailwind CSS

-- [x] Project folder structure setup
+ Project folder structure setup

-- [x] Environment variables setup (.env)
+ Environment variables setup (.env)

 🎨 UI & Components

- Navbar / App Header
+ Header / Navbar

+ Footer

+ Multi-page routing (Home, Market, News, Alerts, Settings, About)

  Currency Input Field